 - Shopify payments work in less than 20 countries.
 Other countries will use different payment gateways with additional transaction fees.

 - Defining per-country products is available only in the Advanced plan.
 This feature is convenient for POD and Shopify dropshipping, where print providers are located in different countries.
 Offering specific variants of a product produced in a particular country will considerably decrease shipping costs and speed.

 - GDPR compliance requiring cookies can be done by installing a third-party app.

 - Products and variants – It’s possible to create up to a hundred variants for a product, such as size or color.
 Still, each variant can only have three options.
 For example, a t-shirt will be available in three sizes – S, M, and L. Providing more options is only possible by adding apps.

 - Adding custom fields, including textboxes or file upload options, is complicated or requires apps.

 Overall, Shopify offers reasonable marketing and SEO tools.
-The main issues with Shopify SEO are it’s a closed platform with no full customization.
+The main issue with Shopify SEO is that it’s a closed platform with no full customization.
 Once more, apps may improve part of the built-in SEO.

 - The sitemap can’t be edited, and the structured data function is limited.
 Shopify data allows Google to recognize a product’s name, description, and price.
 Products differing in colors, sizes, or other attributes won’t be noticed as such.

-- Shopify offers essential email marketing tools.
+- Shopify email marketing proprietary tools are pretty basic.
 Improving that will require apps.

 Professional reports are available only in the Advanced plan.